voxpupuli/agtm/types-and-providers.md

   commands :ssh => 'ssh'
 ```

 `instances` is the heart of a provider.
-It’s the method that Puppet runs to
+It’s the method that Puppet
-discover all the existing instances of this provider on your system.
-In our
+runs to discover all the existing instances of the thing the provider
+is managing.
+In the case of `user{}` that would be all the users.
+In
-case it means that it needs to check `ps` and find all running tunnels.
-Once
+our case it means that it needs to check `ps` and find all running
-it does this it creates a resource for each (the instances << new() bit) and
-returns them all at the end to Puppet.
+tunnels.
+We do this by calling a method we haven't written yet,
+`ssh_processes`.
+This'll take a string to search for and attempt to
+discover it on the server.
+We'll write this later.

+Once we've discovered each of the processes we'll split the string into
+various pieces and use those to call new() which all the properties that
+were returned from ssh_processes.
+We'll build an array of all these
+new() calls and return that to Puppet as the list of instances we found.

 ```
   def self.instances